jroimartin/trello/README.md

 ## cmd/t

-t is a CLI that allows to add tasks into GTD boards in trello.
+t is a CLI that allows to add tasks into trello.

 ### Installation